 Our goal in our practice is to handle each person’s disability claim well and fairly, to win every claim that should be won.
 We are not perfect and do not always succeed, but, if we can develop a sound theory of disability, we will take every reasonable step to prevail in your case.

 We handle every case as a team.
 Each lawyer in our firm has studied Social Security law for years, and each of us has his or her strengths.
-Jenny and Paul are talented at initial interviews, Caroline is good at finding critical evidence in a large mass of medical records, Mark and Paul at handling hearings, Mark at Appeals Council work, and Paul, with the help of our paralegal Deb Dempsey, at District Court work.
+Paul is talented at initial interviews, Caroline is good at finding critical evidence in a large mass of medical records, Mark and Paul at handling hearings, Mark at Appeals Council work, and Paul, with the help of our paralegal Deb Dempsey, at District Court work.
 In the typical case 3 or 4 lawyers would worry about different aspects of your case, and you would be assigned an experienced paralegal who works closely with them and you throughout the case.
 We typically talk among ourselves about each case many times.